Manage Workplace Anger and Stress: How to Diffuse and Resolve Office Rage Constructively

-This workshop is targeted for anyone in need of managing their emotional well-being to become more productive at work.
+This workshop is targeted for anyone in need of managing the emotional well-being of others to become more productive and optimistic at work.

 This is a fast-paced, highly interactive workshop comprising of experiential learning activities and fun and engaging group discussions.
 The activities applied accelerates adult learning while bringing forth relevance to real life situations in different industries.

 “I learnt that while it’s true that suppressing and ignoring anger is unhealthy, venting is no better.
 I now understand that anger is not something that has to be “let out” in an aggressive way in order to avoid blowing up: outbursts and tirades only fuel the fire and reinforce an existing anger problem.”
 Dennis Alexander Wang, Changi Airport Group